esrlabs/android-tutorial/session3/README.md

 ##Task

-Over the next three sessions you will implement the game [Simon Says](https://www.youtube.com/watch?v=_UCnn4BI9S4) for an android phone.
 In this session you start by implementing the core game engine.
 The basic features are:

 - Given a number n, generate a random sequence of colors (red, blue, green) of length *n*.
 - The player has to enter the same colors in the correct order.